MuertoGB/MacEfiToolkit/MANUAL.md

   <img src="files/manual/title.png">
 </kbd>

 The current version of the application is displayed in this section.
-If a new version is available, the label will appear in orange.
-Clicking on the version number will navigate to the latest release.
-The menu button opens the main menu.
-The minimize and close buttons function as expected, allowing you to minimize or quit the application.
+If there is a newer version available, the label will appear in orange.
+By clicking on the version number, you will be directed to the latest release in Github.
+The menu button opens the main menu, providing access to various options.

 ---